-Origins of Canadian Sayings
+Origins of Canadian Sayings and Slang Terms

-Most Popular Canadian Sayings
+50 Most Popular Canadian Sayings and Phrases

 1. Timmies

-Timmies is the first in our list of most popular Canadian sayings, short for Tim Hortons, Canada's iconic coffee and doughnut chain.
+Timmies is the first in our list of most popular Canadian slang words, short for Tim Hortons, Canada's iconic coffee and doughnut chain.
 "Timmies" is where many Canadians start their day, whether it's with a double-double (a coffee with two creams and two sugars) or a box of Timbits (bite-sized doughnut holes).

 Phrase: It feels so great to start my day with Timmies and my coffee!